CPAP Side Effects

 CPAP claustrophobia is a natural occurrence for new CPAP users.
 A poor fitting mask or the wrong mask type most often causes it, but the wrong pressure setting can also contribute to it.

-Some people may feel smothered by the CPAP mask and struggle to breathe.
+Wearing the CPAP mask may cause some people to feel smothered and struggle to breathe.
 This causes the body to release adrenaline.
 If it happens often enough, it may trigger a panic attack.

 5 Tips for Managing CPAP Side Effects

 Although most CPAP side effects are mild, they can be bothersome and cause people not to adhere to treatment.
 Insufficiently treated sleep apnea can cause other health problems, so it’s important to be patient with CPAP treatment.

 Many patients get used to the machine with regular use.
 Your doctor can adjust the pressure to help you work through your discomfort and help you find the right CPAP equipment.
 These tips below can help minimize side effects.
 If you still can’t tolerate CPAP treatment, your doctor may recommend CPAP alternatives such as surgery or implants.

 A properly fitted and sized mask will help you avoid air leaks and face discomfort.
 It will also reduce feelings of claustrophobia.
 The mask should feel comfortable and secure.
 People who breathe through their mouth may want to consider a chin strap to reduce air swallowing.